thatguymendel/OctoPrint-SpoolTracker/README.md

 # THIS PLUGIN WAS MADE COMPLETLY BY AI USE AT YOUR OWN RISK #

 A plugin for OctoPrint that helps track how much filament is left on the currently loaded spool.
-Perfect for farm usage, it automatically tracks filament usage and remaining amount.
+Perfect for farm usage, it automatically tracks filament usage and remaining amount using gcode from the slicer.

 ## Features